-Unlocking the potential of collective spaces in the peri-urban condition.
-Defining a theoretical framework and exploring intervention strategies for the horizontal metropolis: the case of South-West Flanders.
+Unlocking the potential of collective spaces in All City/All Land.
+Defining a theoretical framework and exploring an attitude for intervention in the dispersed territory.

 PhD project, Maarten Gheysen (prom. prof. Kris Scheerlinck, co-prom.
 Erik Van Daele)